gusc/jQuery-Jmol/README.md

       }
 </pre>

-* onScript - called when a script is being processed
+* onScript - called when a script is being processed.
+Function arguments sent:

   msg - string message